rudidude86/gura-lang.github.io/documents/Launch-Program.md

 It often happens that an application consists of multiple script files and other resources such as image files.
-Consider that a certain application has following files:
+Consider an application that has following files:

     foo.gura
     utils.gura
     message.txt
     image.png

-`foo.gura` is a main script that imports `utils.gura` and reads files `message.txt` and `image.png`.
+assuming `foo.gura` is a main script that imports `utils.gura` and reads files `message.txt` and `image.png`.

 It could be bothersome to treat these files separately